blog

 Māori Forensic Deceased Data

-Emerging forensic technologies, from high-resolution imaging to 3D-reconstructions, and AI-assisted analysis, are transforming how data from tūpāpaku are created, used, and stored.
+Emerging forensic technologies, high-resolution imaging, 3D reconstructions, and AI-assisted analysis are rapidly changing how data from tūpāpaku (the deceased) is created, used, shared, and stored in Aotearoa New Zealand.

-In this recorded session below, Dr Angela Clark shares early findings from a Māori-centred research programme exploring governance for forensic data of the deceased in Aotearoa.
-Drawing from interviews with Māori experts in digital technologies and insights from forensic practice, the talk explores how tikanga and Māori Data Sovereignty principles might shape ethical, culturally grounded approaches within evolving forensic data ecosystems.
+In the recorded session below, leading forensic researcher Dr Angela Clark shares early findings from a Māori-centred research programme focused on governance of forensic data relating to the deceased.
+Drawing on interviews with Māori experts in digital technologies alongside insights from forensic practice, Dr Clark explores how tikanga can guide responsible decision-making and how Māori data governance principles may help shape ethical, culturally grounded approaches within evolving forensic data ecosystems.

 Watch below or directly at YouTube https://youtu.be/mRGQk5TKX0s?si=cnoRpob5NMKgSrXR